quisquous/cactbot/docs/RaidbossGuide.md

 ## Outputs

-In order to reduce duplications across trigger sets, cactbot built a set of locale strings including some text wisely used between triggers.
+In order to reduce duplications across trigger sets, cactbot has a set of locale strings that includes text repeatedly used by triggers.
 So we can easily reference to those translated text instead of translating/copy it one more time.

 A simple example using `outputStrings` and `Outputs` as below: